 So you’ve got a new computer.
 Awesome!
 That humble metal box is the key to a wide world of potential.
 It can help you with everything from juggling your finances to keeping in touch with your family to blowing off some steam on, uh, Steam.

 But a new PC isn’t like a new car; you can’t just turn a key and put the pedal to the metal.
 Okay, maybe you can—but you shouldn’t.
 Performing just a few simple activities when you first fire it up can help it be safer, faster, and better poised for the future.
-Here’s how to set up a new laptop or desktop computer the right way, step by step.
+Here’s how to set up a new laptop or desktop computer the right way, step by step, regardless of whether you’re running Windows 10 or Windows 11.

 Run Windows Update on your new PC